NSW stamp duty calculator

 Under the First Home Buyer Assistance Scheme, also known as FHBAS, the NSW government provides concessional stamp duty rates, and stamp duty exemptions.

-New cutoffs are in place from 1 July 2023, which extends the FHBAS to properties priced up to $1 million.
+New cutoffs were put in place from 1 July 2023, which extends the FHBAS to properties priced up to $1 million.
 However, buyers are no longer able to opt into the First Home Buyer Choice scheme, which applied to properties under $1.5 million.

 To be eligible for the FHBAS, you must meet the following requirements: